 Even literal spawns of Hell need a little help looking fabulous every once in a while!

-In a series of unfortunate events, my friend King of Spandex ended up needing a cape for his amazing Spawn cosplay the night before the convention.
+In a series of unfortunate events, someone ended up needing a cape for his amazing Spawn cosplay the night before the convention.
 So with 6 yards of fabric, a Hello Kitty Sewing machine, and a few hours in a hotel room, this is what I came up with.
 I had no real experience making capes and no pattern, but I'm really happy with the finished product!

 Special thanks to my friend Hellsfire Cosplay for advice, support, and the awesome weathering job done on it!
 She also made the axe and all of the armor for his cosplay, and absolutely nailed it!

 (as previously stated, this project was done in about 5 hours in a cramped hotel room late at night.
 I did the best I could with taking pictures, but they're not the absolute highest quality!)